JamesManalili/JamesManalili/README.md

-### I'm James Manalili studying at New Era University
+### Hello!
+I'm James Manalili studying at New Era University

+### Education
+BS in Computer Science
+2021 -  Present